ceciliacloud/LitmusChaos-on-Amazon-EKS/README.md

 ```
 ![](./images/awsconfigure.png)

-Also, sign in as the IAM user to the AWS management console.
+sign in as the IAM user to the AWS management console.
 If you do not have an AWS account, please create one for free at [aws.amazon.com](https://aws.amazon.com).

 ![](./images/iamlogin.png)